|Catherine Zeta-Jones: Bad Sister Lavinia|

 |Halle Berry: Good Sister Olivia|

 Although Masquerade is Lavinia's story, Olivia, to Lavinia's dismay, also makes an appearance.
-As I wrote the characters, two beautiful sisters of mixed race ancestry, I envisioned beautiful Catherine Zeta-Jones as Lavinia and gorgeous Halle Berry as Olivia.
+As I wrote the characters, two beautiful sisters of mixed race ancestry, I envisioned Catherine Zeta-Jones as Lavinia and Halle Berry as Olivia.

 Who do you imagine as some of your favorite characters in novels you've read or written?

 Thanks for visiting and have a great week!